How to Buy Alphabet Shares (GOOGL) in UK ➡️ Beginner’s Guide

 Now that you have funds in your account, you are ready to buy Alphabet shares.
-To place your first order, log into eToro’s trading dashboard and search for Alphabet or GOOG at the search box.
+To place your first order, log into your broker’s trading dashboard and search for Alphabet or GOOGL in the search box.

-In the order form, you will need to set up a ‘market order’ to buy the share immediately at the best price available in the market.
+An order form should then appear, in which you will need to set up a ‘market order’ to buy the share immediately.
 You also need to insert the amount you wish to invest in Alphabet shares and then click on the ‘Open Trade’ button to complete the purchase.

 Note: If you are buying Alphabet shares outside of standard market hours (9.30 am to 5 pm, Eastern Standard Time), you will need to click on ‘Set Order’.
 Your Alphabet shares purchase will then be completed when the markets open.

-Unfortunately, many brokerage firms in the UK have restrictions placed on short-selling trading.
-As such, we recommend that you use an authorized CFD broker like eToro or Plus500 that enables you to short sell shares with low trading fees and margin requirements.
+Many brokerage firms in the UK have restrictions placed on short-selling trading.
+You may have to use an authorized CFD broker that enables you to short sell shares in a legal manner.